github-main-user/lytmode.nvim/README.md

 Inspired by [LYT-Mode](https://github.com/nickmilo/LYT-Mode) colorscheme for Obsidian.

 Just like the original LYT Mode, this theme **does not** separate colors into light and dark modes.
-It is not dark nor light, it is something between.
+It's not dark, and it's not light — it's something in between.

 ![Demo Screenshot](./demo.png)